-For John Carroll, on of the Supervisors at site, it is key to keep the overview of the construction with lot of casts, that he is responsible for.
+For John Carroll, one of the supervisors at site, it is key to keep the overview of the construction with lot of casts, that he is responsible for.
 It is a large site with between 500 and 800 workers on site, depending on the phase.

-Another challenge has been to cast concrete with low outside temperatures with frost.
-Skanska uses heating blankets and a diesel heating system to ensure that the concrete is curing efficiently also in cold temperatures.
+Another challenge has been to cast concrete during low outside temperatures including frost.
+Skanska uses heating blankets and a diesel heating system to ensure the effective curing of the concrete during cold temperatures.

 The Maturix solution provides John and his team with a tool for real-time concrete temperature and strength monitoring.

 By monitoring the temperature inside the concrete structure using thermocouples and a wireless transmitter, the data is sent wirelessly to the cloud platform.
-The software automatically calculates maturity and strength based on the history data and the concrete mix and the strength development process can be followed.
+The software automatically calculates maturity and strength based on the history data, and the concrete mix.
+Thus, the strength development process can be monitored.
 The data is accessible in real-time from any device via the web portal.
 It provides John and his team with live insights into the actual curing status inside the structure – with multiple monitoring positions for each cast.